 The capital market includes the securities market and the bond market.
-It serves as a pathway for organisations with surplus funds to transfer those funds to those who need capital for growing their businesses.
+It serves as a pathway for organisations with surplus funds to transfer those funds to those needing capital to grow their businesses.

 What are Capital Markets?